okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hooks-best-practices/index.md

 The number of hook calls and the limits per org are available in the following table.
 Keep in mind these numbers and limits when designing your hook solution.

-Your external service that processes hook requests must consider the order of event or inline hook calls isn't guaranteed.
+Your external service that processes hook requests must consider that the order of events or inline hook calls aren't guaranteed.
 Also, to avoid processing duplicate requests, use the `eventId` property to identify unique requests.

 | Hook Type | Limit Type | Limit | Description |
 | --------- | -----------| ----- | ----------- |